 The PCI DSS are technical and operational requirements set by the PCI Security Standards Council (PCI SSC) to protect cardholder data.
-The Council is responsible for managing the security standards, while compliance is enforced by the payment card brands.
+The council is responsible for managing the security standards, while the payment card brands enforce compliance.
 These standards include controls for handling and restricting credit card information, computer and internet security, as well as the reporting of a credit card information breach.

 Loaner Credit Card Terminal

-The Treasurer's Office maintains five loaner terminals which are available to departments for special one-time events.
-Departments requesting use of a terminal must read the Special Events Loaner Credit Card Terminal Policy and complete the Special Events Loaner Credit Card Terminal Request Form.
+The Treasurer's Office maintains five loaner terminals, which are available to departments for special one-time events.
+Departments requesting the use of a terminal must read the Special Events Loaner Credit Card Terminal Policy and complete the Special Events Loaner Credit Card Terminal Request Form.

 For departmental deposit slips for US Bank, contact the Treasurer's Office at firstname.lastname@example.org or 314-977-7073.
 Be sure to include your department name on your request.
 Tamper-proof deposit bags are available for purchase through Staples.

 Credit Card Security FAQs